 Adequate Nutrition: A Key Element In Successful Childbearing

-Fetal development depends on genetic codes, maternal hormones, environmental factors and nutritional supplies.
-A nutritional deficiency or overdose at a critical time can contribute to poor development.
-Consuming sufficient protein and fluids, the inclusion of fresh fruits, vegetables, whole grains and beneficial fats, avoidance of alcohol, drugs, caffeine and tobacco, and a balance of energy expenditure in sports or recreation with periods of rest and recovery, are vital to success.
+Healthy fetal development depends on genetics, maternal hormones, environmental factors and nutritional supplies.
+A nutritional deficiency or overdose at a critical point contributes to poor development.
+Mom optimizes her pregnancy by eating adequate protein and drinking plenty of fluids; eating fresh fruits, vegetables, whole grains and beneficial fats; avoiding alcohol, drugs, caffeine and tobacco; and, getting regular moderate exercise, as well as enough sleep and relaxation.

 Nutrition must be adequate to prevent low birth weight (LBW) and prematurity, as well as their sequellae of mental and physical disabilities.
 Babies born under 5.5 pounds (2500 grams) are considered LBW.
 Most LBW can be eliminated by improved prenatal nutrition–even small reductions in birth weight traced to reduced access to prenatal health care because of race or economic status .
 Moderate aerobic exercise also reduces the risk for LBW and maternal preeclampsia (pregnancy-induced hypertension with proteinurea), a gene-linked disorder is aggravated by low protein intake, lack of recreational exercise, and stress [3,4].
 These two conditions have been on the rise in the U.S. recently.
 Technology is improving survival rates for these conditions, but prenatal care, nutrition and moderate exercise are keys to their prevention.
 Attention to these factors results in a healthy mother and – in the absence of genetic abnormalities, uncontrollable environmental factors or accidents – healthy mothers have healthy babies.
 Healthy babies born at full term are the goal.

 What is Adequate Nutrition for a Childbearing Woman?